kahnvex/slugnet/docs-src/layers.rst

 ~~~~~~~

 Mean pooling is a method of downsampling typically used in convolutional
-neural networks.
+deep networks.
 Pooling makes the representations at a subsequent layer
 approximately invariant to translations of the output from the previous
 layer [1]_.
 This is useful when we care about the presence of some feature
 but not necessarily the exact location of the feature within the input.